16 Reshaping tables with dplyr

 • mutate() adds derived columns (e.g. log fold changes).

-• summarise() collapses a column to a summary statistic.
+• summarise() reduces a column to a summary statistic.

-• group_by() turns summarise() into per-group summaries — the split-apply-combine pattern at the heart of so many analyses.
+• group_by() turns summarise() into one-summary-per-group — the split-apply-combine pattern at the heart of countless analyses.

-Master these six verbs on msleep and you can carry them straight over to count matrices, sample sheets, and results tables.
+Master these six verbs on msleep and they carry over, unchanged, to count matrices, sample sheets, and results tables.